 - It’s the lady who has little income and rations bus passes but still makes it to her cessation appointments so she can quit smoking and improve her quality of life.

 - It’s the mother who can now stay overnight and rest instead of driving all in one day when she takes her child to medical appointments in New Orleans because of the money she saved from no longer buying cigarettes.

 The stories go on.
 These stories – these people – are our legacy.
 Their success defines our impact, and the generation-upon-generation impact of tobacco cessation is nearly immeasurable.

 Tobacco Intervention for Early COPD

 Whatever path you take, the important part is that you get started.
-If you want to quit smoking and succeed like these people, give us a call at (318) 966-QUIT (7848).
+If you are ready to quit smoking, give us a call at (318) 966-QUIT (7848).